 More research is needed regarding the Eat Stop Eat diet to determine its potential health benefits and weight loss properties.

 Alternate-day fasting is an intermittent fasting plan with an easy-to-remember structure.
-On this diet, you fast every other day but can eat whatever you want on the non-fasting days.
+On this diet, you fast every other day but can follow your typical eating plan on the non-fasting days.

 Alternate-day fasting has proven weight loss benefits.

-A randomized pilot study comparing alternate-day fasting to a daily caloric restriction in adults with obesity found both methods to be equally effective for weight loss (
+An older randomized pilot study from 2016 comparing alternate-day fasting to a daily caloric restriction in adults with obesity found both methods to be equally effective for weight loss (

-If you really want to maximize weight loss, adding an exercise regime to your life can help.
+If you want to maximize weight loss, alternate-day fasting and exercise can help and support cardiovascular health (

 If you’re new to intermittent fasting, ease into alternate-day fasting with a modified fasting plan.